 For more information, visit Platform One's Iron Bank.

-Role: Scrum Knight (Formerly Scrum Master and Project Manager)
+Role: Senior Scrum Master (Formerly Scrum Master and Project Manager)

 Team Size: 60